rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     frontend_status: None

-Import with No Binding allows initializing the imported module or package intialization code right before the code of the current module starts:
+Import with No Binding allows initializing the imported module or package initialization code right before the code of the current module starts:

 .. code-block:: typescript
    :linenos: